Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

 - Optimal Log is the centralised log for optimisation algorithms.
 Services that use it are Optimal Gateway, SHOP, Optimal Multi-Asset and ProdRisk.
 Its purpose is to supply log entries from these components to end users in Nimbus/Optimal Log user interface.
-- However, for monitoring & alerting purposes, you should use the actual service’s logging (following slides).
+- However, for monitoring & alerting purposes, the actual service’s logging should be used.

 Output: